November 28, 1927 – October 1, 2020

 James Alvin Sanders died on Oct.
 1, 2020 at his home in Claremont, California, following a period of declining health, attended by his son, Robin, and daughter-in-law, Dawn Sanders.
 His wife, Dora Geil Cargille Sanders, predeceased him by four years.
 He leaves two adult grandsons, Robin, Jr. and Alex Sanders.

 Bloy House will host a memorial service for Sanders via Zoom on Saturday, Oct.
 31 at 11 a.m.
-Log-in is here.
+Email the Bloy House office at firstname.lastname@example.org to be sent the Zoom link and program bulletin.

 Born in Memphis, Tennessee on Nov.
 28, 1927, Sanders became a leading light in Biblical studies with a brilliant career of research, which included pioneering work with the Dead Sea Scrolls; and as a seminary professor, which ranged from Colgate Rochester Divinity school beginning in 1954 to Union Theological Seminary, starting in 1965, and Claremont School of Theology and Claremont Graduate School beginning in 1977.
 He held leadership roles in a comprehensive set of professional associations, including the Society of Biblical Literature, the American Academy of Religion, the Hebrew Bible Seminar of Columbia University, The Albright Institute of Archaeological research in Jerusalem, and was founding Director of the Ancient Biblical Manuscript Center for Research and Preservation in Claremont, California.